MarwanAl-Obaidi/NodeJS-fundamentals/README.md

 ### Using MongoDB
 With the knowledge of the previous chapter, we start to use MongoDB.

+### Testing

+In this chapter, we will learn how to create unit and integration tests in Node.js applications.
+We will create tests to our REST API that we created in the previous chapters.

 ### Template Engines
 In this chapter, we will learn how to create user interface using the Pug template engine.